Models for information propagation on graphs: Acknowledgements

 \section{Acknowledgements}

-ORAD would like to acknowledge the generous support of Eric and Wendy Schmidt (by recommendation of Schmidt Futures) and the National Science Foundation (grant AGS-1835860).
+ORAD would like to acknowledge the support of Schmidt Sciences, LLC, the National Science Foundation (Grant No. AGS-1835860), the Cisco Foundation, and the Office of Naval Research (Grant No. N00014-23-1-2654).
 LMK acknowledges support from the the Warwick Research Development Fund through the project `Using Partial Differential Equations Techniques to Analyse Data-Rich Phenomena', the European Union Horizon 2020 research and innovation programmes under the Marie Sk\l odowska-Curie grant agreement No.\ 777826 (NoMADS), the Cantab Capital Institute for the Mathematics of Information and Magdalene College, Cambridge (Nevile Research Fellowship).